matthew-brett/msc_imaging/assessment_b.md

 ```

 When you have finished the first past of the assignment, you will have filled
-out that file with all the instructions necessary for one of your colleages to
+out that file with all the instructions necessary for someone else to
 replicate your analysis.
+The specific "Someone else"s are your future fellow
+student reviewer, and us, your instructors.

-We highly recommend that you edit this file, but if you prefer, you can also
+We highly recommend that you edit the `README.txt` file, but if you prefer,
-record the instructions in a Word file, which should be called:
+you can also record the instructions in a Word file, which should be called:

 ```
 /home/people/xxx/replication/README.docx